 Library Policy Documents for Effective Library Operations - A webinar covering why libraries need policies, what makes a good (and legal) library policy, and the difference between policies, procedures, and bylaws.

 Video and Copyright - The use of audio-visual materials and file formats is limited by the Copyright Act of 1976 which governs the rights of reproduction, adaptation, distribution, and public performance and display.
-Resources regarding loaning and use of videos for programs can be found by visiting the Department of Public Instruction's Public Library Resources and/or American Library Association's Video and Copyright information.
+Resources regarding loaning and use of videos for programs can be found by visiting: The Department of Public Instruction's Performance Rights for Copyrighted Videorecordings and the American Library Association's Video and Copyright information, and the Movie Licensing USA FAQ.